Wedding at Castaways, Cornwall

-From a scenic boat trip to a harbourside party, Jess and Keil’s wedding embraced all things coastal – and Glastonbury!
-“I can’t say it was love at first sight,” laughs Jess, of meeting Keil at Glastonbury Festival in 2015.
-“But after sitting next to him and his friends for a whole night in the queue waiting for the gates to open, we all decided to camp together and spent the rest of the festival together.”
+Jess and Keil's coastal wedding at Castaways"I can't say it was love at first sight," laughs Jess, of meeting Keil at Glastonbury Festival in 2015.
+"But after sitting next to him and his friends for a whole night in the queue waiting for the gates to open, we all decided to camp together and spent the rest of the festival together."

 Two years later, the couple got engaged and decided to tie the knot at Castaways in Mylor Harbour.
 "The venue was perfect for us, as we wanted somewhere that would feel lively and full of laughter," says Jess.

 Choosing navy as the main colour inspiration, the couple included lots of references to the festival that brought them together.
 "Our table plan was framed ribbons to represent the Ribbon Tower at Glastonbury, our table numbers were wine bottles covered in decoupage pictures of Glastonbury and including the line-up of 2015.
 We had a Ferrero Rocher pyramid holding 480 chocolates, which represented the Pyramid Stage, and some little Lego figures in front of it to represent the crowds."